misty-spring/SpousesIsland/README.md

 ## For custom spouses
 ### How to use
-Edit the spouse's schedule via ContentPatcher, and add the following token: `mistyspring.spousesisland/IslandToday` as condition.
+Edit the spouse's schedule via ContentPatcher, and add the following token: `mistyspring.spousesisland/CanVisitIsland` as condition.

 You don't need to worry about pathing them to a bed: the mod will do this starting from 10pm.
-(Just make sure their last schedule point is 'IslandFarmHouse').
+(Just make sure their last schedule point is 'IslandWest' or 'IslandFarmHouse').

-The schedule can be however you want.
+The schedule can include any map in the island (except volcano).
 For example:
 ```
 {
   "Action": "EditData",